 Budgeting is another way to teach kids how they can make the money they have work for them, regardless of how much it is.
 Stuart Zadel refers to the concept surrounding accumulation of wealth and draws on a hypothetical: If a person is spending more than their weekly income, could giving them more money help them?
 No, they would spend the extra money.
 Would giving extra money to someone who spends 100% of their weekly income help them?
 No, they would spend all of that money too.

 It is only those who know how to spend less than they earn that an extra income would serve them purpose.
 From this, we can see that people who learn to make the most of their money will have a greater shot at being financially independent, regardless of how much you earn.
 Take your children shopping and let them do all the buying.
 Tell them that their pocket money for the week is whatever money is left over in the change.
 Don’t you think this will encourage smart spending, and a detachment from brands and images?

 Irrefutably, there are some flaws that exist in the lessons we teach our children about money.
 While the simple and obvious practices are, for the most-part, in place, the more meaningful principles that constitute successful businesses are being overlooked and avoided.
 The poor let the big machinery (corporations) manipulate them whereas the rich know how to use big machinery.
 This means that the rich possess the knowledge and savoir-faire to use the power of the corporation to protect and enhance their assets.

-Individuals earn money, pay taxes on that money, and live with what’s left.
-The corporation, on the other hand, earns money, spends everything it can, and is taxed on anything that’s left.
+Individuals earn their money, pay their taxes from that money, and live with what’s left.
+Corporations, on the other hand, earns money, spends everything it can, and is taxed on anything that’s left.
 We don’t need to tell our kids that the perpetual ‘Rat Race’ is all there is to life.
-We don’t need to tell our kids that a high school education translates to wealth.
+And we don’t need to tell them that a high school education translates to wealth.
 We need to change our children’s mentality from “Can I afford it?” to “How can I afford it?”